Skip to main content

 Typical Use Case

-Prerequisites and Requirements
+Prerequisites

-Technical
+Technical Requirements

-Skills or Specialized Knowledge
+Skills and Knowledge

-• Familiarity with ECS and EKS.
+• Familiarity with ECS and/or EKS.

-• Experience with the AWS CLI
+• Experience with the AWS CLI.

-Deployment Guides
+Deployment Options

-Elastic Container Registry (ECS)
+1. Elastic Container Service (ECS)

 • Git